SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

      unit_system = 'A_eV_fs'
    /

-This namelist specifies the unit system to be used in the input file.
+This input keyword specifies the unit system to be used in the input file.
 If you do not specify it, atomic unit will be used.

 **&system**